charan986/mapper/README.md

-# Mapper package helps capitalizes *only* every third alphanumeric character of a string,
+# Mapper package helps capitalizes *only* every third alphanumeric character of a string

 ## Below shows the usage of mapper package